CUBRID/node-cubrid/Readme.md

     });

+<b>Once again, there are dozens of ready-to-use code examples and functional tests in the project,
+that can give you a very fast startup.</b>

 TODOs
 =======================================================================================================
-In the next code release (Beta - End September 2012), we are targeting:
+In the next code release (Stable 1.0, October 2012), we are targeting:
-- Schema support
-- Documentation release & publishing
-- More functionality & more testing
+- Create a npm installer
-- Additional demos
+- Additional functionality
 - Code improvements, optimizations and refactoring
+- More testing
-- A npm installer
+- A tutorial

 Authors and Contributors
 =======================================================================================================
-The main authors of this driver are the members of the CUBRID API team - http://www.cubrid.org/wiki_apis.
+The authors of this driver are members of the CUBRID API team - http://www.cubrid.org/wiki_apis.

-We welcome any contributors and we hope you will enjoy coding with CUBRID! :)
+We welcome new contributors and we hope you will enjoy using and coding with CUBRID! :)

 Special thanks
 =======================================================================================================
-We would like to thanks to the following people & projects for inspiration, for the code we have reused and for doing such a great job for the open-source community!
+We would like to say thanks to the following people & projects for inspiration, for the code we have (re)used and for doing such a great job for the open-source community!
 -	https://github.com/caolan/async
 -	https://github.com/felixge/node-mysql
 -	https://github.com/jeromeetienne/microcache.js

-Scheduled releases
+Project timeline
 =======================================================================================================
-Here are the scheduled releases for this project:
+Here are the scheduled releases for the project:
--	Milestone 1: Basic driver interfaces: connect, queries support
+-	Milestone 1: Basic driver interfaces: connect, queries support (<b>COmpleted</b>)
--	Milestone 2: Technology preview release: ~80% functionality ready
+-	Milestone 2: Technology preview release: ~80% functionality ready (<b>COmpleted</b>)
--	Milestone 3: Beta release
+-	Milestone 3: Beta release (<b>Completed</b>)
--	Milestone 4: Stable release
+-	Milestone 4: Stable release (scheduled for October 2012)
--	Milestone 5: Tutorials & Installer/Package completed; web awareness achieved.
+-	Milestone 5: Project additions: Tutorials, Documentation, Improvements etc.

 ...Stay tuned! :)